hashicorp-community/tf-helper/README.md

 (WSL)](https://docs.microsoft.com/en-us/windows/wsl/about) or
 [Cygwin](https://www.cygwin.com/).

-All scripts support extensive debugging output by setting the `TF_LOG` environment variable to any non-empty value, such as `TF_LOG=yes`.
+Extensive debugging output is provided by setting the `TF_LOG` environment variable to any non-empty value, such as `TF_LOG=1`.

 ## Installation